RishiDarkDevil/rishi-portfolio/content/project/Alzheimers-Disease-Data-Analysis/index.md

 ---
-title: Alzheimer's Disease Genetic Data Analysis
+title: Alzheimer's Disease Data Analysis
 summary: Logistic Regression was used to identify genes responsible for Alzheimer's Disease with high accuracy, sensitivity and specificity paired with great visualization

 tags: